-The LMP incorporates: Insight Support Skills, Parent Support and Early Learning (ages 0-6) and Life Transition.
-Programs are designed from Prep to Year 12.
+The LMP incorporates: Insight Support Skills, Step into Kinder, Step into Prep (formerly Parent Support and Early Learning) and Life Transition.
+Programs are designed to support students from Prep to Year 12.

-The Insight Support Skills Program is delivered once a month/fortnight/week, depending on the students’ needs, to peer groups over the academic year.
+The frequency of delivery of the Insight Support Skills Program is tailored to students’ needs with weekly, fortnightly or monthly programming available over the academic year.
 It offers students the opportunity to develop and refine their skills across the Expanded Core Curriculum with the assistance of expert staff, resources and facilities.
-At present, blind and vision impaired children who are integrated into mainstream schools are often not receiving the specialist educational support essential for their development.
-Insight Support Skills is dedicated to these children and offers an environment which complements their mainstream education and provides innovative and stimulating life experiences.
+At present, blind and vision impaired children integrated into mainstream schools often miss out on receiving the specialist educational support essential for development.
+Insight Support Skills is dedicated to these children and offers an environment which complements their mainstream education, providing innovative and stimulating life experiences.

-The Parent Support Program and Early Learning Program provide parents of young blind and vision impaired children with guidance, training and support, and children aged 0-6 with early learning experiences.
+The Step into Kinder, Step into Prep Program provides parents of young blind and vision impaired children with guidance, training and support, and children aged 0-6 with early learning experiences.

-A weekly facilitated playgroup session is held at our Specialist Primary School facilities in Berwick.
-This session encourages families to come together to share knowledge of the life skills required of a blind or vision impaired young child.
-The session focuses on developing new learning experiences for the children and providing parents with support, advice and opportunities to observe and/or participate in their child’s education.
-The playgroup is an opportunity for families to network, share materials and resources and pass on firsthand knowledge.
-Playgroup parents will also have an opportunity to observe primary classes in action.
+A facilitated playgroup session is held weekly at our Specialist P-8 School in Berwick.
+These sessions encourage families to come together to share knowledge and build understandings of the life skills required of a blind or vision impaired young child.
+The sessions focus on developing new learning experiences for the children and provide parents with support, advice and opportunities to observe and/or participate in their child’s education.
+Playgroup parents also have opportunities to observe classes in action.

 The Life Transition Program provides life/study/work transition assistance for students moving from Insight or mainstream primary to mainstream secondary, from secondary to work/tertiary studies and from tertiary studies to the workplace.
-Participant age range is from 5 to young adult (post tertiary).
-Change can be difficult and is challenging for everyone at the best of times.
-For blind and vision impaired children and young people, change can be a worrying experience, sometimes creating anxiety, loss of confidence, learning delays and generally impacting on development and socialization.
-The Life Transition Program is designed to smooth the way, instilling confidence and self-assurance, while building knowledge and experience of future environments well in advance of the expected changes.
+Participants range in age from 5 years to young adults (post tertiary).
+Change can be difficult and challenging for everyone at the best of times.
+For blind and vision impaired children and young people, change can be a worrying experience, sometimes creating anxiety, loss of confidence, learning delays, impacting upon development and socialization.
+The Life Transition Program is designed to smooth the way, instilling confidence and self-assurance, while building knowledge of and experience in future environments well in advance of the expected changes.